 Input/Output simulation has become a key element of digital system design at present.
 If problems connected with signal integrity are determined at the beginning of the design cycle, a developer can reduce the number of board fixes, and therefore, reduce the new PCB’s time of release.

-SPICE simulators are commonly used in PCB design, but they have some minuses.
+SPICE simulators are commonly used in PCB design, but they have some drawbacks.

 Input/Output Buffer Information Specification (IBIS) for simulation of the integrated circuits’ input/output buffers is an alternative to SPICE simulation.
 Intel’s invention provides information about digital electronic components’ functionality and can be used during PCB development.